rdiaz02/Zotero-to-Referey/README.md

 Lots are possible.
 For instance:

 - Improve speed (it takes about 3 to 4 seconds to run the R script in my laptop).
-Maybe using Rserver could save on start-up and package loading time.
+Maybe using [Rserve](https://rforge.net/Rserve/) could save on start-up and package loading time.

 - Make use of other fields in Zotero I am ignoring for now (I ignore notes, for instance).